Talking about it is one thing.

 The time to make a pair of spectacles or sunglasses varies on the volume of production.

-To make glasses frames one by one can take several days to take it through each of the necessary processes.
+Bespoke glasses can take several days to take it through each of the necessary processes.
 Often, these are done at a craft-based volume which usually consists of labour-intensive processes such as hand-cutting, hand-sanding, tumble polishing, hand-riveting and hand-assembling.

-The time to do this can take between 5 days and 2 weeks depending on the intricacy and design of the spectacle frame.
+The time to do this can take up to 3 weeks or more depending on the intricacy and design of the spectacle frame.

-Making glasses at large scale, however, is always much quicker and involves batch production.
+Mass produced glasses are much quicker and involves batch production.
 Numerous glasses frames and temples (arms) are processed at once using semi-automated or even fully automated production processes.